rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/get_ticket.md

 ### KrbUseCachedCredentials
-If set to `true`, it looks for a matching TGT in the database and, if found, use it for Kerberos authentication.
+If set to `true`, it looks for a matching TGT in the database and, if found, use it for Kerberos authentication when requesting a TGS.
+Note that this option only applies to `GET_TGS` action and has no effect on the `GET_TGT` action.
 Default is `true`.

 ## Scenarios